libhazeltine/libhazeltine.github.io/README.md

 *Preserving the past...*

-Browse the [main library,](https://github.com/libhazeltine/libhazeltine) or our copy of the [psipog backup](https://libhazeltine.github.io/psipog-lhz/Start-Here.html).
+Get started by browsing the [main library,](https://github.com/libhazeltine/libhazeltine) or our copy of the [psipog backup](https://libhazeltine.github.io/psipog-lhz/Start-Here.html).

 *...to build the future.*